ttetrafon/practice/unreal engine/actors.md

 ### Damage Events

 - All actors have some basic functionality implemented concerning damage events.
-  - Receiver nodes:
-    - `Event AnyDamage`: Called on any damage event.
-    - `Event PointDamage`: Called on point effects.
-    - `Event RadialDamage`: Called on area effects.
   - Trigger nodes:
     - `Apply Damage`:
     - `Apply PointDamage`:
     - `Apply RadialDamage`:
     - `Apply RadialDamage with Falloff`:
+    - Common inputs:
+      - _Damage Causer_ is the actor that initiated the damage event, and will be referenced to the event target.
+      - _Instigated by Controller_ is the player/AI controller that started the event, and will be referenced to the event target.
+      - _Damage Type_ is ???
+  - Receiver nodes:
+    - `Event AnyDamage`: Called on any damage event.
+    - `Event PointDamage`: Called on point effects only.
+    - `Event RadialDamage`: Called on area effects only.
+    - Common outputs:
+      - _Hit Info_ is a structure with the ray-tracing information used to trigger the damage event on the target actor.

 ## Hierarchies